Colin Firth is the undoubted king of British period dramas!

 Reviewers gave Everett and Firth praise for their “splendid performances” in this “impressive film adaptation of Julian Mitchell’s award-winning play.”

-Another Country is available on Amazon.
+Another Country is available to watch on Amazon Prime Video.

 2. The English Patient

 Based on Michael Ondaatje’s novel, this romantic war movie from 1996 co-starred Firth alongside British period drama regulars Ralph Fiennes and Kristin Scott Thomas.

 The story follows the badly burned Laszlo de Almasy as he reveals his past to a young nurse in an Italian monastery towards the end of World War II.